Tom-Nagy/know-it/README.md

 A carousel was supposed to be used in order to display the subjects in play.html.
 This was not implemented because of time constraints.
 It does not impact negatively the user experience and will be part of the features to implement in the future.

+#### The link in 404.html

+The reason input field will not be pre-populated when clicking on `report an issue`.
+This was not implemented because it needs exporting and importing data from different files and I was adviced not to do it because of the need of compilers to be installed.

 [**:back:** *Table of Content*](#Table-of-Content)

 ## Features